 The information below describes certain compensation and benefits to which our named executive officers are entitled in the event their employment is terminated under certain circumstances and/or a change of control occurs.
-See the table at the end of this section for the amount of compensation and benefits that would have become payable under existing plans and contractual arrangements assuming a termination of employment and/or change of control had occurred on December 31, 2020 assuming a market value of our common stock on that date of \$42.77 (which was the closing sale price of a share of our common stock on the last trading day of the year) given the named executive officers' compensation and service levels as of such date.
+See the table at the end of this section for the amount of compensation and benefits that would have become payable under existing plans and contractual arrangements assuming a termination of employment and/or change of control had occurred on December 31, 2021 assuming a market value of our common stock on that date of \$39.06 (which was the closing sale price of a share of our common stock on the last trading day of the year) given the named executive officers' compensation and service levels as of such date.
 There can be no assurance that an actual triggering event would produce the same or similar results as those estimated if such event occurs on any other date or at any other price, or if any other assumption used to estimate potential payments and benefits is not correct.
 Due to the number of factors that affect the nature and amount of any potential payments or benefits, any actual payments and benefits may be different.

-Involuntary Termination Without Cause or Resignation Due to Material Breach

-As described above, we or our affiliates are, or were during 2020, a party to employment agreements with each of our named executive officers.
-Under the employment agreements with our named executive officers, if we terminate the executive's employment without Cause (as defined below), or if the executive were to terminate his or her employment due to a Material Breach (as defined below) by us, the executive would be entitled to receive severance benefits consisting of base salary continuation.
-Under such circumstances, Mr. McCormick would be entitled to 24 months of his base salary, and each of the other named executive officers would be entitled to 12 months of her or his base salary, in each case paid monthly.
+Involuntary Termination Without Cause or Resignation Due to Material Breach officers, if we terminate the executive's employment without Cause (as defined below), or if the executive were to terminate his or her employment due to a Material Breach (as defined below) by us, the executive would be entitled to receive severance benefits consisting of base salary continuation.
+Under such circumstances, Mr. McCormick would be entitled to 24 months of his base salary, and each of the other named executive officers would be entitled to 10-12 months of her or his base salary, in each case paid monthly.
 Any unvested stock options scheduled to vest at the next applicable vesting date would vest pro-rata according to the number of months the executive was employed during the relevant vesting period.
-We would also continue each executive's benefits for one year at the executive's election and cost.
+We would also continue each executive's benefits for up to one year at the executive's election and cost.
 Additionally, each of our named executive officers would also have been entitled to receive a pro-rated portion of his or her annual performance bonus for the year of termination.